stripe/stripe-cli/README.md

 The Stripe CLI helps you build, test, and manage your Stripe integration right from the terminal.

-**Feature highlights**:
+**With the CLI, you can:**

 - Securely test webhooks without relying on 3rd party software
 - Trigger webhook events for easy testing
 - Tail your API request logs in real-time
-- Manage resources by interacting directly with the API
+- Create, retrieve, update, or delete API objects.

 ![demo](docs/demo.gif)